We’ll help you set your camera to the perfect settings to shoot construction time lapse

 Then double and triple check that you have set focus to manual.

 Then check again.

-Because nothing will ruin construction time lapse like auto-focus.
+Because nothing will ruin construction time lapse like bad settings: auto-focus.

-Most of the other camera settings we’ve covered can be compensated for in post-production if they are set wrong.
+Most of the other time lapse settings we’ve covered can be compensated for in post-production if they are set wrong.